Employees working across bordersPosted in : How Do I Handle It ROI on 12 November 2013

 Michelle Ryan writes:

-The first port of call is to the employee’s individual contract of employment which will ordinarily contain a clause specifying what law governs the contract and which courts
+The first port of call is to the employee’s individual contract of employment which will ordinarily contain a clause specifying what law governs the contract and which courts have jurisdiction in relation to a dispute.

 Already a subscriber?